giantswarm/cicd-tools/pr-comment-filter/README.md

 The generated `PipelineRun` will have details about the PR passed through as params as well as any arguments added to the trigger comment.

-Details about files updated in the PR will also be included as parameters on the `PipelineRun` with the following params being defined with a StringArray value:
+Details about files updated in the PR will also be included as parameters on the `PipelineRun` with the following params being defined with a comma separated string value:

 * `PR_FILES` - Includes all files contained in the PR
 * `PR_FILES_ADDED` - Includes all new files